Our Charities

 With your generous support, we’ll fund our charities’ work for years to come

-Since its foundation by record labels and the BPI in 1989, the BRIT Trust has donated over £28 million to around 80 progressive causes that promote education and wellbeing.
-These include, as main beneficiaries, The BRIT School – the UK’s leading performing and creative arts school that is free to attend and currently celebrating its 30th anniversary – and Nordoff Robbins, the UK’s largest music therapy provider.
+To date, the Trust has distributed more than £30 million in grants to causes around the country that promote education and wellbeing, including, as the main beneficiaries, The BRIT School – the UK’s leading performing and creative arts school that is free to attend – and Nordoff and Robbins, the UK’s largest music therapy provider.

-Other charities the BRIT Trust has supported include Mind, to promote good mental health in schools, the music industry and the workplace; Music Support, the addictions and mental health charity; East London Arts & Music (ELAM), the full-time Industry Academy for 16-19 years olds interested in pursuing a career in music, film & TV production and games design; and Key4Life, which seeks to help young men in prison, or who are at risk of going there, away from a life of crime by drawing on their passion for music.
+Other charities supported include East London Arts and Music (ELAM), the full-time Industry Academy for those aged 16-19 years keen to pursue a career in music, film & TV production and games design; Music Support, the addictions and mental health charity; and Key4Life, which seeks to help young men in prison or at risk of going there to find more positive life paths by drawing on their passion for music.

-The BRIT Trust owes a huge debt to the many artists who performed at the legendary Knebworth concert in 1990 that helped to generate much of its initial funding.
-These included amongst many, Eric Clapton, Phil Collins, Sir Elton John, Sir Paul McCartney, Jimmy Page, Pink Floyd, Robert Plant and Sir Cliff Richard.
+The BRIT Trust is funded largely by regular proceeds from The BRIT Awards and the Music Industry Trusts Award, but it also owes a huge debt to the many artists who performed at the legendary Knebworth concert in 1990 that helped to generate much of its initial funding, such as Sir Elton John, Eric Clapton, Jimmy Page and Robert Plant, Sir Paul McCartney, Phil Collins, and Sir Cliff Richard, among others.

 Original, responsible, ambitious: The BRIT School is vocational, academic, inclusive and free.